epistemik-co/staple-api/docs/README.md

   """Get objects of type: Agent"""
   Agent(
     """
-    The number of the consecutive results page to be returned by the query
+    The number of the consecutive results page to be returned by the query.
+A page consists of 10 results.
+If no page argument is provided all matching results are returned.
     """
-    page: Int = 1
+    page: Int
     filter: Agent_FILTER
     """Include inferred objects of this type"""
     inferred: Boolean = false